 1) A great place to live

-If you have more money coming in every month than you need, there’s nothing wrong with moving up in apartments or houses, especially if this helps you do something like get a bedroom for each child or get some space so that your family can spread out.
-Maybe you’ll really enjoy a bigger yard or a garage where you can work on your hobbies.Too many people chose a big house over important things such as investing and giving.
-Don't be one of those people.
+If you have more money than you need, there’s nothing wrong with moving up in apartments or houses.
+If this helps you do something like get a bedroom for each child or get some space so that your family can spread out, go for it.
+Maybe you’ll really enjoy a bigger yard or a garage where you can work on your hobbies.Too many people chose a big house over important things such as saving and giving.
+Don't be one of those people. tweet this!

 2) Healthy lifestyle

-If you’re tight on your basic budget, you may have to eat this cheap food for a while.
+If you’re tight on your basic budget, you may have to eat cheap food for a while.
 Once your income grows and you have some money to spare, though, upgrading to more expensive, healthier food is a great choice for you and your family.

 3) Worthwhile entertainment

-Unfortunately, there is a glut of crappy entertainment out there, from reality TV to sleazy movies and mindless video games.
+Unfortunately, there is way too much crappy entertainment out there, from reality TV to sleazy movies and mindless video games.
 So if you’re going to spend your valuable discretionary money (and even more valuable time) on something, ask yourself if this book, movie, or show is going to enrich your life in some way.
 If not, it’s probably not worth paying for.

 4) Making memories

-If you’re a parent, you probably want to create as many memories with your children as you can; if you’re single or married without kids, you probably have a small window of time to create some fantastic memories of this stage of life before moving on to the next one.
+If you’re a parent, you probably want to create as many memories with your children as you can.
+If you’re single or married without kids, you probably have a small window of time to create some fantastic memories in this stage of life before moving on to the next one.

 5) Blessing others

-God made us to be givers, and promises us that we’ll find more fulfillment in giving things than receiving things.
-You’ve probably seen this in your own life, too — if your parents or other friends enjoy taking you out to eat, for instance, it’s probably not because they feel obligated to buy your dinner.
+God made us to be givers and promises we’ll find more fulfillment in giving than receiving.
+You’ve probably seen this in your own life.
+If your parents or friends enjoy taking you out to eat,it’s probably not because they feel obligated to buy your dinner.
 It’s because they genuinely enjoy doing something for you that blesses you and makes you happy.I never regret blessing other people. tweet this!

-I have found that using our extra money to bless people is one of the most rewarding things that we do on a regular basis.
-Whether it’s taking someone out for a meal, having them over for dinner or simply giving gifts to people to celebrate special occasions, we never regret blessing other people.
+I have found that using my extra money to bless people is one of the most rewarding things I do on a regular basis.
+Whether it’s taking someone out for a meal, having them over for dinner or simply giving gifts to people to celebrate special occasions, I never regret blessing other people.